tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 First Method
 Go to a directory where you want to make use of the template
 **dotnet new CA_PG_C#_NET6_SOL -o YourProjectFolderName**
-This will create a ClassLibrary project named Clean_Architecture_Program_Generator_for_CSharp_and_NET6 within the soution
+This will create a ClassLibrary project named Clean_Architecture_Program_Generator_for_CSharp_and_NET6 within the solution

 Second Method
 When you select new project in visual studio you will see a template named Clean_Architecture_Program_Generator_for_CSharp_and_NET6, if you don't see filter the project type and select Clean Architecture, select this template and create your project